Engaging Malagasy Children in Conservation Issues

 After the project completion, students will have the opportunity to raise conservation funds through sales of a book of their work to tourists, and raise awareness through the distribution of a free multilingual poster showcasing their photos and stories.

-5. An internet-connected computer will be maintained in a central location for teachers and students to sustain learning.
-The PICC website and social media sites are under development and will provide a moderated platform for teachers and students to post drawings, creative stories, and access learning resources.
+An internet-connected iPad will be maintained in a central location for teachers and students to sustain learning.
+The PICC website will provide a moderated platform for teachers and students to post drawings, creative stories, and access learning resources.

 This project is partially supported by a generous grant from the American Society of Primatologists Conservation Committee, 2018.
 We have gathered an exciting team of multilingual experts in lemur biology, photography, illustration, storytelling, conservation issues, and the Malagasy culture to help to lead the students and teachers through the program.

 How can you help?
 All of our project team members are donating their time, skills and personal funds to advance lemur conservation through this project.
 However, additional funds are needed for printing, student materials, and logistics in order to successfully accomplish all components of this program.
 In-kind services and contributions are welcome!
-To see how you can help, please contact us at: PICCmadagascar@gmail.com.
+To see how you can help, please visit Support Us or contact us at: PICCmadagascar@gmail.com.

 Lemur Conservation Coloring Book

-Recently I collaborated with lemur biologist Dr. Amber Walker-Bolton, University of Toronto, Scarborough, on a coloring and activity book for Malagasy students involved with her program, “The Red Book Challenge“.
-The coloring book is in both English and Malagasy and provides information on lemur behavior, natural history, and conservation issues, coloring pages and other educational activities.
-The book was finished in March 2018 and published in time for Dr. Walker-Bolton to distribute it when she conducted her research in Berenty, Madagascar.
+The first edition of my lemur conservation coloring and activity book was co-authored with lemur biologist Dr. Amber Walker-Bolton, University of Toronto, Scarborough, in March 2018.
+Designed for Malagasy students involved with her program, “The Red Book Challenge“, the coloring book is in both English and Malagasy and provides information on lemur behavior, natural history, and conservation issues, coloring pages and other educational activities.
+Dr. Walker-Bolton shared it with teachers and students when she conducted her research in Berenty, Madagascar in April 2018 (see photos below).